nift-sdks/nift-flow-sdk-docs/docs/sdk/react-native.md

 ```

 **Error Handling**

 The error handler in the react native SDK has the potential to throw 2 main errors:
- - ApiResponseError: can happen because of a network related issue.
+ - `ApiResponseError`: can happen because of a network related issue.
- - SecurityError: happens when a user isn't allowed to access our servers.
+ - `SecurityError`: happens when a user isn't allowed to access our servers.
 This is usually country related (i.e. trying to access from an unsupported country).

 ### NiftCardCustomer